PistonDevelopers/blog.piston.rs/_posts/2014-09-25-generic-event.md

 http://www.piston.rs/

+We are looking for contributors!
+[How to contribute to Piston](https://github.com/PistonDevelopers/piston/blob/master/CONTRIBUTING.md)

-At the core of Piston is the event loop, which polls events from the window back-end.
+At the core of Piston is the event loop, which polls events from the window.
+You can write your own back-end by implementing the `Window` trait.
+There exists back-ends for SDL2 and GLFW already.
-The window back-end is represented as a trait `Window`, which means you can write your own back-end.
+The library you need to write your own back-end is here:
-PistonDevelopers maintains back-ends for SDL2 and GLFW.

 https://github.com/PistonDevelopers/event